 Richard Whitlock is a visual artist, sculptor, and photographer.
-His photographs and animations explore non-perspectival representations of space.
-These have been exhibited widely and are discussed in Afterimage magazine, the curated online space Photomediations Machine and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).
+His non-perspectival photographs and animations have been exhibited widely and are discussed in Afterimage magazine, Photomediations Machine, and in Joanna Zylinska’s Non-human Photography (MIT Press 2017).

-He was among the artists representing Greece in the 2017 Beijing International Art Biennale and gave a lecture at the China Central Academy of Art on the rejection of perspective in Chinese and Byzantine art.
+He represented Greece in the 2017 Beijing International Art Biennale and gave a lecture at the China Central Academy of Art on the rejection of perspective in Chinese and Byzantine art.

 2016 Mount Olympus, video projection, International Association for Media and Communication Research conference event, Charles Wilson building, Leicester University, UK.

 2015 The Street, ‘Time and the image – images of crisis’, Greek Film Archive / CAN Gallery, Athens, Greece.

 2015 The Port, ‘Diasporas’, 50th Dimitria arts festival, Thessaloniki, Greece.

 2012-13 The Street, ‘Places of Memory – Fields of Vision’, Center for Contemporary Art, Thessaloniki.

 2012 The Street, Queens College art department, Klapper Hall, The City University of New York, New York.